Frequently Asked Questions (FAQs)

 Where do I go to get tested locally?

 BFHD will not be doing testing.
 Do not go to the hospital for testing.

 Are there any drive-through testing locations near me?

 Yes, Please visit our testing site page for information.
-There is a free community site in Pasco at CBC-West and some pharmacies offer drive-through options.
+Some pharmacies offer drive-through options.

 My test was negative.
 Am I safe to travel or see friends or family?

 Not necessarily.
 If you have been exposed to COVID-19, a negative test could mean that, on the day of your test, the virus had not replicated inside your body enough to produce a positive result.
 It does not mean you are clear of COVID-19 after a possible exposure.
 Only a negative test following a 10-day quarantine would guarantee you are free of COVID-19.